My Significant Mistakes. I am sure there will be more:

 This can only have been due to softening of the seat tube metal during the fillet brazing process combined with some tightness of the top tube in the jig, though I did not think this was an issue at the time.
-Also this was silver soldered so the temperature used was less than brass brazing and I used a heat sink.
+Also this was silver soldered so the temperature used was less than brass brazing and I used a heat sink, though this was not a properly fitting sink.
 The tubing was XCR and the seat tube is only 0.5mm thick so this must also have been a factor.
-In future I would have to aim for zero tension across the top tube before brazing such thin walled tubing.
+In future I would have to aim for zero tension across the top tube before brazing such thin walled tubing and use a tight fitting heat sink which I have since made.
 The frame was fortunately salvaged because the seat tube is oversized and required a shim in any case which could be modified to accommodate the small projection.

 Failure of Chain Stay to Bottom Bracket Fillet during Cold Setting.

 I am not sure this qualified as cold setting, more brute force.
 On checking the chain stay rear spacing on my “Child’s First Pedal Bike” I decided it need a slight tweak.
 As there was no room in such a small frame to introduce my usual levers I decided to put a foot on it.
 This was a mistake as you can see.